xITmasterx/AI-Resume/README.md

 2. Create a free account
 3. Go to [API Keys](https://openrouter.ai/keys)
 4. Create a new API key
-5. Copy the key to your `.env` file
+5. Copy the key to your `.env.local` file

 #### Gmail SMTP (Free)

 1. Enable 2-factor authentication on your Gmail account
 2. Go to Google Account settings > Security
 3. Generate an "App Password" for this application
-4. Use your Gmail address and the app password in `.env`
+4. Use your Gmail address and the app password in `.env.local`

 ### 4. Run the Application